Mariana Leme

 In 2015 she joined the Museu de Arte de São Paulo (MASP)’s curatorial team, where she stayed until 2019.
 She worked on the research for the exhibitions Art in Fashion: MASP Rhodia Collection (2015) and Histories of Childhood (2016).
 She was an assistant curator of Toulouse-Lautrec in Red (2017), curator of Pedro Figari: African Nostalgias (2018), with Pablo Thiago Rocca and of Women’s Histories: Artists Before 1900 (2019), with Lilia Moritz Schwarcz and Julia Bryan-Wilson.

-Her texts and translations to Portuguese have been published in the following journals and magazines: Terremoto (Mexico City), seLecT (São Paulo), Revista de História da Arte e da Cultura (Campinas/Unicamp), Journal of Curatorial Studies (Bristol), Revista Rosa (São Paulo), Arte e Ensaios (Rio de Janeiro/UFRJ) and MADRAzine (Lisbon).
+In 2021 and 2023, she served as editorial assistant for two editions of the São Paulo Biennale, Though it’s dark, still I sing and choreographies of the impossible.
+Her texts and translations to Portuguese have been published in the following journals and magazines: Terremoto (Mexico City), seLecT (São Paulo), Revista de História da Arte e da Cultura (Campinas/Unicamp), Journal of Curatorial Studies (Bristol), Revista Rosa (São Paulo), Arte e Ensaios (Rio de Janeiro/UFRJ), MADRAzine (Lisbon), Amarello (São Paulo), and Propágulo (Recife).

-She is a regular collaborator with artists and galleries such as Janaína Torres (São Paulo), Felix Frachon (Brussels), Mendes Wood DM (São Paulo/Brussels/New York/Paris), ArteFasam (São Paulo/Belo Horizonte) Karla Osório (Brasília), Zipper (São Paulo), Lume (São Paulo) and Martins&Montero (São Paulo/Brussels).
+She is a regular collaborator with artists, galleries and cultural spaces such as Janaina Torres (São Paulo), Felix Frachon (Bruxelas), Mendes Wood DM (São Paulo/Bruxelas/Nova York), ArteFasam (São Paulo/Belo Horizonte) Karla Osório (Brasília), Llano (Cidade do México), Lume (São Paulo), Zipper (São Paulo), Martins&Montero (São Paulo/Bruxelas), quadra (Rio de Janeiro/São Paulo) and Casa de Cultura do Parque (São Paulo).